kroketio/flask-yoloapi/README.md

 }
 ```

-If you need more flexibility regarding incoming types use the `yoloapi.types.ANY` type.
+If you need more flexibility regarding incoming types use the `flask_yoloapi.types.ANY` type.

 ## Parameter handling